usermindinc-sdk/integrations-sdk-template/README.md

 ## 2. Resource Files in the test package
-When you authenticate in postman, you will get a body back in the response.
+When you run an authentication in postman, you will get a body back in the response.
 Put that token in src/test/resources/com/usermind/usermindsdk/authentication/credentials/token.json.
 Try bad credentials, and put that response in src/test/resources/com/usermind/usermindsdk/authentication/credentials/invalidtoken.json.
 Those two file will be used by the unit tests to verify the authentication code in both success and failure cases.
+(This is what the setup.sh script does.)

 If you can fetch Metadata from this integration, put the result of that call in metadata/MetadataFromIntegration.json and delete MetadataCreatedInCode.json.
 If you can't, then delete MetadataFromIntegration.json.
 Fetch an entity, and put that result in fetch/entity.json.
 You might want to rename that file to the name of the entity, but then make sure you change the test classes to match.